 Many of you have also met my two children from my previous marriage.
 They are among the greatest joys of my life!
 Jenny, now 33, lives and works in Kansas City, Kansas, having received her MBA from Kansas State University.
 In August of 2010, she was married to Ben Sebree, a boy from her Presbyterian Youth “circle of friends.”
 Every father should have that experience of walking his little girl down the aisle!!
 It was a wonderful moment!
 My son Paul, 31, Received his bachelor’s degree in Theology and Communications from Sterling College, a small Presbyterian College in central Kansas.
 Paul was also very big in debate, forensics, and theater.
 He was in many shows through High School and College, and I enjoyed seeing them whenever I was able!
 Paul currently works as a Paraprofessional in the school district of Lawrence Kansas, and helps out on a goat farm!
 I hope you continue to get to know them, as they will be here in Pennsylvania just as often as I can arrange it.

 My Father, George, lives in Bluebell.
 My mother, Millie, passed away four years ago, after a long battle with dementia.
-My Father went back a couple of times to their beloved place in Phoenix, Arizona, where they both “wintered” for many years.
+My Dad went back a couple of times to their beloved place in Phoenix, Arizona, where they both “wintered” for many years.
 But now resides permenently in Bluebell.
-My older sister, Lynne, lives with her family in Abington, and works as the Registrar at Abington High School, from which we all graduated.
+My older sister, Lynne, lives in the area, and works as the Registrar at Abington High School, from which we all graduated.
 My younger brother, Bill, works and lives with his family in Tucson Arizona.
 We miss them very much!